DefalterXD/Abstract_clone/README.md

 **Tech used:** HTML, CSS

 I made this website with HTML and CSS using flexbox. <br>
-This project was made fairly straight forward with the misalignment of my previous monitor aspect ration and standard [5:4 and 16:9]. <br>
+This project was made fairly straight forward with the misalignment of my previous monitor aspect ratio and standard ratio[5:4 and 16:9]. <br>
 Thus making all alignment of elements painfull process.
 But overall this is solid template for grasping styling with css and flex technology.

 ## Lesson Learned: